LIMUNIMI/ContextAwareAMT/README.rst

 #.
 Apply NMF and extract frames for pedaling estimation: ``python run.py -tp -r -c orig``
 #.
 Look for hyper-parameters for velocity using the original context: ``python
    run.py -tv -sk -c orig``.
-We obtained hyperparams defined in ``settings.py`` and loss function of 0.1115.
+We obtained hyperparams defined in ``settings.py`` and loss function of 0.10514.
+Note the preference for `AbsLayer` on `ReLU`.
 #.
 Look for hyper-parameters for pedaling using the original context: ``python
    run.py -tp -sk -c orig``.
 We obtained hyperparams defined in ``settings.py`` and loss function of 0.2005.
 #.
 Fully train velocity model on the original context: ``python run.py -tv -c orig``

+    TODO
    * Dummy loss: 0.10528
    * Validation loss: 0.12034 (21 epochs, early-stop)
    * Model: 417 parameters